 - Ordinary residence issues in the context of a Shared Lives client.

-- Cost capping of the offer of home care if the person won’t accept a care home
+- Cost capping of the offer of home care if the person won’t accept a care home – when the care home isn’t even conceivably suited to the person, and the cost comparison is therefore arbitrary

 - Proposed cuts of over 40% on the current package, with no explanation or any justification other than austerity…